I love reading blogs. Wait, let me rephrase that. Actually, I love reading quality blogs tailored for Christian writers. Yes, that’s much better.

-A few months back I purchased my new URL (www.crazyaboutchurch.com) and started blogging about things related to the church in general, such as church bulletin design and website design.
+Some months back I purchased a new URL (CharlesSpecht.com) and started blogging about things related to the church in general, such as church bulletin design and website design.
 It is somewhat of a more general and broad subject, and that provides more fodder to blog about.

 But I have found myself narrowing that topic even further over the last few months.
 Because I’m in the process of writing two books and walking down the publishing trail myself, I have been growing a passion for the Christian writing genre.